jopineda/plot-nanopore-run/README.md

 ### Output

-The script will produce plots for the following and save as png files in a directory with `--output_prefix` name:
+The script will produce plots for the following and save as png files in a directory with `--output` name:
 1. Total yield as a function of sequencing time
 2. Maximum read length as a function of cumulative sequencing time
 3. Average read length as a function of cumulative sequencing time